 Dharmesh joined Battery Ventures in 2015 to focus on early-venture and growth-equity investments in areas including cloud infrastructure, big data, security and next-generation enterprise applications.
-He is actively involved with Battery Ventures portfolio companies Agari, Collibra, Contrast Security, Databricks, Fungible, InfluxData, JFrog, Narvar, Reflektion, Sensu and StreamSets.
+He is actively involved with Battery Ventures portfolio companies Agari, Collibra, Contrast Security, Databricks, Expel, Fungible, InfluxData, Jask, JFrog, Narvar, Reflektion, Sensu and StreamSets.

 Prior to Battery, Dharmesh was a managing director at Intel Capital, where he led the firm’s global cloud and big-data practice and made early- and later-stage investments in companies globally.
 He also assisted in long-range strategic planning for Intel’s $14 billion datacenter group.
-At Intel Capital, Dharmesh was an active board member or investor with companies including: BlueData; Cloudera (NYSE:CLDR); DynamicOps (acquired by VMware); ElasticBox (acquired by CenturyLink); Enlighted; Guavus (acquired by Thales SA); Maginatics (acquired by EMC); Mirantis; MongoDB (Nasdaq: MDB); Movidius (acquired by Intel); Saffron Tech (acquired by Intel); ScienceLogic; Vexata; and Yottaa.
+At Intel Capital, Dharmesh was an active board member or investor with companies including: BlueData; Cloudera (NYSE:CLDR); DynamicOps (acquired by VMware); ElasticBox (acquired by CenturyLink); Enlighted (acquired by Siemens); Guavus (acquired by Thales SA); Maginatics (acquired by EMC); Mirantis; MongoDB (Nasdaq: MDB); Movidius (acquired by Intel); Saffron Tech (acquired by Intel); ScienceLogic; Vexata; and Yottaa.

 Before joining Intel Capital, Dharmesh spent almost a decade in product management and go-to-market roles with enterprise-software companies like Keynote Systems (Nasdaq: KEYN), Manhattan Associates (Nasdaq: MANH) and two other startups leading to their acquisition.
-In 2016, Dharmesh was named to the Forbes Midas Brink list of up-and-coming venture capitalists.
+In 2016, Dharmesh was named to the Forbes Midas Brink list of up-and-coming venture capitalists, and in 2018 he was included on Business Insider’s 23 Top Venture Capitalists in Enterprise Tech list.
 A graduate of the University of Texas at Austin, where he received a BS in electrical engineering, Dharmesh also holds an MBA from the Wharton School of Business.
-He is a frequent contributor to the Wall Street Journal, Forbes, and TechCrunch, among others.